To view storyboard: Right click on image -> Open image in new tab

 As an instructor, I invite you to forget all the myths you have learned and to fully open your mind to the reality of human diversity (para, Viloria and Nieto 2020).

 You are a teacher.
-Your students will come into your class stating they know everything about sex, gender and sexuality.
+Your students in middle and high school will come into your class stating they know everything about sex, gender and sexuality.
 You might enter this course with the same sentiment.
+Some are silent to their ongoing experiences with bullying.

 Your first challenge is to take this course and personally grade your knowledge on these topics to help your students.
 The test: To create a safe environment and to feel 100% confident in addressing any future issues a pupil might have while in school.